bocchandango/bocchandango/README.md

 </p>

 <p align="center">
-  autistic dyslexic plural adult. chronically fatigued and in college so times online will not be consistent.
+  autistic dyslexic adult. chronically fatigued and in college so times online will not be consistent.
 </p>

 <p align="center">